dave45678/Lesson15/JavaEE/Lesson10.md

 	protected void doPost(HttpServletRequest request, HttpServletResponse response)
 			throws ServletException, IOException {

 	}

 }
 ```
-9. Right-click on your Java src folder and select the menu item to to Create a Servlet for editing a course.
-The servlet should be called `EdittCourse`
+10. Right-click on your Java ```src``` folder and select the menu item to to Create a Servlet for editing a course.
+The servlet should be called `EditCourse`

 ```java
 import java.io.IOException;